-A map of Sudan that displays cities, roads, water, satellite imagery, and elevation.
-It contains features like the Nile River and its deserts in the north.
+This map of Sudan displays cities, roads, water, satellite imagery, and elevation.
+It contains features like the Nile River, the Red Sea, and deserts in the north of Sudan.

 Sudan Satellite Map